Introduction to Trade Compliance - FAQs

-It is the policy of New York University (NYU) to comply with all U.S. export control laws and regulations.
+It is the policy of New York University (NYU) to comply with all U.S. export and import control laws, as well as the economic and trade sanctions.
 To ensure compliance, NYU established a regulatory trade compliance program.
-This program enables members of the University Community to conduct their University business in accordance with U.S. and global trade sanctions.
+Please see the Frequently Asked Questions below to determine which regulations might apply to you research activities.

-Whether import, exporting, or just working from the comfort of your office chair - regulatory trade affects a broad range of University activities.
+Whether exporting, importing, or just working from the comfort of your office chair - regulatory trade affects a broad range of University activities.

 These are a set of laws and regulations that govern how an item may be exported out of a country.
 Depending on the item, the end-use, and/or the end-user, an export license or other type of government authorization may be required.

 What are import controls?